alexdevero/alex-devero-blog/__drafts__/draft--usememo-hook.md

 Additional warning.
 Don't rely on useMemo too much.
 As is mentioned in the [React docs], useMemo doesn't guarantee you to execute the function only when dependencies change.
 React may also choose to remove memoized values and recalculate them so it can free up memory.
 So, make sure your code works without useMemo as well.

 One more thing.
-Don't use functions you passed to useMemo hook to create side effects.
-Side effects should be made inside the useEffect hook.
+Don't use functions you passed to useMemo hook to create side-effects.
+Side-effects should be made inside the useEffect hook.
 Also, don't use useMemo to update state values.
-This is also a side effect, but it is important to mention it.
+This is also a side-effect, but it is important to mention it.
 Use useMemo only for what it is intended, to memoize output values.

 ## Conclusion: The React useMemo hook made simple

 The React useMemo hook can be useful when you look for ways to improve performance of your React applications.
-It can help you optimize expensive computations. by memoizing output of these computations and re-run them only when necessary.
+It can help you optimize expensive computations by memoizing output of these computations and re-run them only when necessary.
 I hope that this tutorial helped you understand what the useMemo hook is, how it works and also how to use it.

 [xyz-ihs snippet="thank-you-message"]